-43. CEDC Farmworker Apartments, 2161 Etting Road Deleted: <object> 225001402 Parcel Number Site Size (acre) 1.97 2030 General Plan Residential Low Medium Current Zoning Multiple-Family Residential - AAHOP Rezoning or Change to Land Use Required?
+43. CEDC Farmworker Apartments, 2161 Etting Road

+Parcel Number 225001402 Site Size (acre) 1.97 2030 General Plan Residential Low Medium Current Zoning Multiple-Family Residential - AAHOP Rezoning or Change to Land Use Required?
 Yes Proposed Zoning Multiple-Family Residential with Affordable Housing Permitted Overlay Proposed General Plan Land Use Residential Low Medium Vacant or Non-Vacant Vacant Repeat Site?
-Yes - Subject to Program 31 in Chapter G to apply "by-right" zoning Density or Proposed Density (units per acre) 30 du/ac 57-lower income.
-1 moderate = 58 total Realistic/Net Units Deleted: 2 Property Owner Interest in Residential Development?
-Yes, approved development Site was initially approved for 42 Farmworker apartments, and approved for a modification in July 2021 to increase the number to 58 units.
+Yes - Subject to Program 31 in Chapter G to apply "by-right" zoning Density or Proposed Density (units per acre) 30 du/ac Realistic/Net Units 57 lower income, 1 moderate = 58 total Property Owner Interest in Residential Development?
+Yes, approved development City was initially any and for 40 Farmy along a retrieval. and arranged for a readification in July 2004 to increase the graph and 50 with Daniert in

+Site was initially approved for 42 Farmworker apartments, and approved for a modification in July 2021 to increase the number to 58 units.
 Project is 100% affordable to lower income.
 City is replacing existing AH zone associated with former AAHOP program to Affordable Housing Permitted Overlay to retain affordable development options for site.
-Site will benefit from Program 3 site rezone with an overlay to allow at least 30 dwelling units per acre, Program 31 for by-right development of projects with 20% affordable, and the recent update to State Density Bonus, which will allow up to an 80% Deleted: May density bonus, parking reduction and up to four development concessions.
-The site is also within 1⁄2 mile of a major transit stop at Oxnard College (Gold Coast, April 2021).
+Site will benefit from Program 3 site rezone with an overlay to allow at least 30 dwelling units per acre,

+Program 31 for by-right development of projects with 20% affordable, and the recent update to State Density Bonus, which will allow up to an 80% density bonus, parking reduction and up to four development concessions.